owpointy/twitter-scraper/README.md

 (1)  Extract zip file

-(2) Run the app marked "RUN ME FIRST"
+(2) Run the app marked "RUN ME FIRST".
+This will open a terminal window.
+Feel free to close it afterwards.

 (3) Right click (control-click) on the application marked "INSTALL_APP".
 You'll need to open it twice.
 Ignore the warnings - it's my file!